cancer-research-malaysia/NeonDisco/README.md

 > nextflow run -resume main.nf

+### Running with Profiles
+This pipeline defined two run profiles that users can specify to run the pipeline with different configurations.
+The `local` profile is for running the pipeline on a local machine, mainly for local testing, while the `awsbatch` profile is for running the pipeline on AWS Batch following setup.
+To run the pipeline with a profile, use the `-profile` flag.
+The default is `local`.

+> nextflow run -profile local main.nf

 ### Stub Commands (dry run)
-I have also coded `stub` processes that would generate dummy outputs.
-Useful to test the pipeline without generating real output files that can be massive in sizes.
+This pipeline also comes with _dry run_ capability; it makes use of `stub` processes that would generate dummy outputs.
+This is useful to test the pipeline without generating real output files that can be massive in size.
 Specify `-stub` at runtime to invoke this.
 Note that `-stub` runs separately from normal runs, so if you specify `-stub -resume` it resumes whatever interrupted previous stub runs (or validate previous stub run cached outputs).
 This combination does not put stub output files in previously run work directory with real output files.

-### Using Profiles
-This pipeline can take `-profile` flag that can specify the name of the profiles (defined in `nextflow.config`) to run it using parameter configurations unique to each profile.
-For local testing, use `local`, and for AWS Batch submission, use `awsbatch`.